enymawse/WhisparrPrune/README.md

 ## Features

 - **Prune Scenes by Release Date**: Deletes scenes older than a user-specified number of days.
+- **Prune Scenes by Tag**: Optionally filters scenes to prune based on specified tags.
 - **Dry-Run Mode**: Allows you to check which scenes would be deleted without actually deleting them.
 - **Progress Tracking**: Uses a progress bar to track the progress of both scene processing and deletion.
 - **Logging**: Logs actions, errors, and results to log files for easy troubleshooting and auditing.